trendxbets-dev/trendx-docs/docs/governance.md

 ---
 title: Governance (DAO)
-slug: /governance
 ---

-## What is the TrendsX DAO?
+## What is the TrendX DAO?

-The TrendsX DAO is the collective intelligence layer of the platform - the mechanism through which users curate, evolve, and steer the global attention market.
+The TrendX DAO is the collective intelligence layer of the platform - the mechanism through which users curate, evolve, and steer the global attention market.

 It ensures that the system reflects what people actually care about, not what a centralized team decides.